-The standard factors that FTA is proposing for calculating environmental benefits are found in the tables below.
-See the Appendix for the sources that FTA used to develop the proposed factors.
-FTA is proposing the use of Federal government data sources to the greatest extent possible.
+The standard factors used to calculate environmental benefits are found in the tables below.
+See the Appendix for the sources from where FTA found these factors.

 - Environmental benefits include the following subfactors: change in air quality criteria pollutants, change in energy use, change in greenhouse gas emissions, and change in safety. - Values for change in energy use and greenhouse gas emissions have been established to not double count.
-Thus, FTA is proposing that the valuation of energy use reductions be based only on the economic cost of petroleum dependence identified in Brown, S. "New estimates of the security costs of U.S. oil consumption," Energy Policy, Elsevier, vol. 113(C), pages 171-192 (2018). - The subfactors are calculated from forecasts of changes in automobile and transit vehicle miles traveled (VMT).
-Forecasts of changes in VMT come from either the local travel model or the simplified national model developed by FTA (STOPS).
+Thus, the valuation of energy use reductions is based only on the economic cost of petroleum dependence identified in Brown, S. "New estimates of the security costs of U.S. oil consumption," Energy Policy, Elsevier, vol. 113(C), pages 171-192 (2018). - The subfactors are calculated from forecasts of changes in automobile and transit VMT.
+Forecasts of changes in VMT come from either the local travel model or STOPS.
 The change in auto VMT is calculated based upon the change in the number of auto trips between the no-build and build alternatives, multiplied by the difference in auto travel distance between the no-build and build alternatives.
 The subfactors are converted from VMT into their native units (e.g., tons of emissions or total accidents) using national-level standard conversion factors.